 Baltimore, Maryland, United States

-Total Number of Lesions
+Change in Total Number of New Lesions

-Total number of lesions assessed at 1 year
+Change in the total number of lesions assessed at 1 year

 Time frame: 1 year

-Time frame: 4 weeks, 6 months and 12 months
+Time frame: 12 months (intention to treat)

-Time frame: 6 months and 12 months
+Time frame: 12 months

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.